-The following information is for the upcoming Fall 2020 semester:
+The following information is for the Spring 2024:

-Students who complete all steps of the petition process by the priority deadline are guaranteed a dismissal interview.
+Students who complete all steps of the petition process by the priority deadline are guaranteed an opportunity to interview.

-Students who submit their packet after July 30th and by August 7th, 2020 by 11:59 pm are reviewed on a first-come-first-served basis in order of process completion.
+Students who completed all steps after the priority deadline are reviewed on a first-come-first-served basis in order of process completion.
+Interview sessions are limited.

 The following information is for the Fall 2024 semester: